Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-### Data Validation
+### Data validation

-Next, let's include some data validation checks.
+Now let's perform some data validation.

-We'll start with checking the input for rating since we want to limit the ratings to a scale of 1 to 5.
+We'll start by making sure `rating` falls within the 1 to 5 scale.
 If the rating provided by the user outside of this range, we’ll return our custom `InvalidRating` error.

 ```rust
 if rating > 5 || rating < 1 {